This Irish recipe, which features Kerrygold cheese and butter, has our mouths watering!

 Recipe:

-Peel the potatoes and slice thinly on a mandoline or with a very sharp knife.
+Peel the potatoes and slice them thinly on a mandoline or with a very sharp knife.

-Heat the butter in a heavy-based frying pan that is about 8in (20cm) in diameter and about 2in (5cm) deep.
-Remove from the heat and cover the bottom with a layer of the potatoes.
+Heat the butter in a heavy-based frying pan that is approximately 8 inches (20cm) in diameter and 2 inches (5cm) deep.
+Remove from the heat and cover the bottom with a layer of potatoes.

 Add a layer of onions over the potatoes and another of grated cheese, seasoning generously as you go.
 Continue these layers, finishing with a layer of potatoes and a sprinkling of cheese.

-Cover tightly with tin foil and cook over a very low heat for 45 minutes to 1 hour until potatoes on top are just cooked through when pierced with a sharp knife.
+Cover tightly with tin foil and cook over very low heat for 45 minutes to 1 hour, until the potatoes on top are just cooked through when pierced with a sharp knife.

 For more delicious recipes, visit the Kerrygold USA website.